 - 2. At least two opportunities to take tests that assess the material they have learned will be offered.
 Following these two test opportunities, the material to be studied for the test may be adapted to the material offered in the teaching block prior to the test.
 An up-to-date description of the material to be tested can be found via the module manuals. - 3.
+If a test consists of an assessment of freely-chosen evidence, then the programme should offer the student the following option of improving or supplementing the evidence.
+For IDE: students can improve their evidence up until the mid-term review and request a resit.
+For BILL: Students who have taken part in the BILL programme in 2020-2021 will be given the opportunity to improve their evidence in the first semester of school year 2021-2022.
+The resit will be planned in mutual agreement between the student and the assessment committee. - 4.
 The study programme gives students one extra resit opportunity of one or more semester 7 units of study, when the following criteria apply: - 1.
 The student expects to graduate nominally - 2.
 The student has not passed one or more teaching units in semester 7 - 3.
 The student has used both the regular test and the resit opportunities for these teaching units.
 The study programme will plan these resits in the test(year)schedule as an 'extra' resit and will send the 'bedrijfsbureau' a list of eligible participants.
-The student does not have to officially request this with the Examination Board. - 4.
+The student does not have to officially request this with the Examination Board. - 5.
 In the case that a student only has to pass one more teaching unit (project teaching units excluded), the study programme strives for a resit opportunity preferably planned within 3 months after passing the second to last teaching unit, provided the student participated in at least 80% of the offered assessment opportunities for that specific teaching unit.
-The student needs to officially request this with the Examination Board. - 5.
-The study programme offers an extra resit for selecting teaching units at the end of the second semester. - 6.
-The study programme offers two summative assessments, to be scheduled by the student, in consultation with the coach.
-The student has one resit opportunity a year for each assessment.
-Should there be insufficient time to plan a resit at the end of the study year, the student and assessment committee can decide to schedule the resit in the following study year.
+The student needs to officially request this with the Examination Board. - The study programme offers an extra resit for selecting teaching units at the end of the second semester.

-Article 29 Period of validity of results
+Article 29 Period of validity of results - evidence

-- 1. The period of validity of results is ten years.
-Results achieved for interim examinations can only lapse if the understanding / knowledge / skills to which these interim examinations relate can be shown to be obsolete.
+- 1. The period of validity of results is ten years. - Results achieved for interim examinations can only lapse if the understanding / knowledge / skills to which these interim examinations relate can be shown to be obsolete.
 Understanding, knowledge and skills that were assessed more than 10 years ago can evidently be shown to be obsolete.
 The period of validity of successfully completed interim examinations is: 10 years.
-The Examination Board may extend this term. - 2.
-In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
+The Examination Board may extend this term. - In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
 If the study programme has been substantially altered, details on how this term will be restricted can be stated below, whether in the form of a written decision issued to a student or incorporation in the Teaching and Examination Regulations, if it applies to the entire cohort.